angsamuel/GingerVR/README.md

 * Angular Speed Threshold (float) - the speed (degrees per second) at which the user’s vision begins blurring.
 * Angular Speed Maximum (float) - the speed (degrees per second) at which the image is blurred as much as Sigma Maximum allows.
 * Smoothness (slider) - the number of times the effect is applied.
 A higher value will result in smoother blurring.
+* Acceleration Modifier (float) - determines the sensativity of the effect to head acceleration.
-* Adjust Based on Rotation (bool) - controls whether the blur is impacted by rotation, or set to the constant values set in the editor.
+* Use Editor Value (bool) - controls whether the blur is impacted by rotation, or set to the constant values set in the editor.

 Our implementation was inspired by the following:

 Budhiraja, Pulkit, et al. "Rotation blurring: use of artificial blurring to reduce cybersickness in virtual reality first person shooters." arXiv preprint arXiv:1710.02599 (2017).

-### ColorBlur
+### DynamicColorBlur
 The ColorBlur script dynamically blurs the user’s vision based on their translational speed.
 Portions of the image surpassing the specified color thresholds (i.e. brightness) are not dynamically blurred.

-To use ColorBlur, attach the script to the main camera, and configure with the following options:
+To use DynamicColorBlur, attach the script to the main camera, and configure with the following options:
 * Sigma Maximum (float) - the maximum sigma value that can be used in the gaussian function (larger sigma value = more blurring).
 * Angular Speed Threshold (float) - the speed (degrees per second) at which the user’s vision begins blurring.
-* Angular Speed Maximum (float) - the speed (degrees per second) at which the image is blurred as much as Sigma Maximum allows.
+* Angular Speed Modifier (float) - controls the sensativity of the blur based on speed.
 * Smoothness (slider) - the number of times the effect is applied.
 A higher value will result in smoother blurring.
 * Brightness Threshold (slider) - portions of the image with combined RGB valuesa combined RGB values above this will not be blurred.
 * Red Threshold (slider) - portions of the image with red values above this will not be blurred.